brian-w-zhang/skyscanner/README.md

 - Real-time progress tracking with a circular progress ring.
 - 3D visualization of obstructions using Three.js.
 - Flask backend for processing photos and generating 3D models.
-- Interactive UI with features like video playback, compass integration, and more.
+- Interactive 3D UI with additions like orbit controls, custom themes, camera orientation mirroring, and more.

 ---

 ## 🛠 Challenges and Workarounds

 ### 📡 Sensor Data Accuracy
-One of the main challenges was the inaccuracy of sensor data, particularly yaw (compass heading) when users point their phone camera toward the sky.
+One of the main challenges was the inaccuracy of data from expo-sensor, given that it's not a native module.
+In particular yaw (compass heading) was innacurate / didn't flip when users point their phone camera toward the sky.
 This was critical for orientation tracking and ensuring the 3D dome mirrored the physical device's rotation.

 - The gyroscope proved to be more reliable than the magnetometer for smoother performance, so it became the primary sensor for orientation tracking.
 - However, gyroscope drift remained an issue.
 A workaround was implemented by guiding users to point their phone at the sky using the accelerometer first.